 Téléphone : 01 45 23 52 53

 The international world of business and education now requires more than ever effective communication in English.
 Whilst your English language skills may be excellent, our dependence on the written word in mastering these skills may cause us to overlook a factor of major importance in the workplace: accuracy of pronunciation.
 Phone and video conferencing with non-native speakers of English now plays an ever-present role in meetings, and as more and more interactions take place online listeners can no longer rely on body language to aid comprehension.

-If you are frequently asked to repeat yourself, or find that you’re ideas are not being heard or taken seriously, it may be time to check whether your English accent is letting you down.
+If you are frequently asked to repeat yourself, or find that your ideas are not being heard or taken seriously, it may be time to check whether your English accent is letting you down.

 Let’s look at some of the ways in which English pronunciation can be tricky for non-native speakers.